sunghangga/gtfs-realtime/README.md

 #### 5. Set up the settings for GTFS-realtime feed
 The settings are provided in the _application.properties_ file.
-Currently, there are 2 feed url available from 2 datasource, Ovapi (Netherlands) and VIA (US).
+Currently, there are 2 feed url available, Ovapi (Netherlands) and VIA (US).
 Choose only one by commenting other settings:

 ```